Doctor insights on:

-Alopecia is the loss of hair.
-Hair loss can be caused by different reasons, including damage to the hair shaft or follicles.
-Fungal infections can also cause hair loss.
+Hair loss, otherwise known as alopecia, can be caused by different reasons, including damage to the hair shaft or follicles or fungal infections.
 There are two main types of alopecia.
 Alopecia areata occurs when the body's immune system attacks hair follicles and causes hair to fall out.
-Androgenetic alopecia, on the other hand, is an inherited form of hair loss.
+Androgenetic (or androgenic) alopecia, on the other hand, is an inherited form of hair loss.
 With alopecia areata, hair can fall out in patches all over the body.
-With androgenetic alopecia, hair on the head thins and falls out.
+With androgenetic alopecia, hair on the head first thins and then falls out.
 In men, this is called male pattern hair loss; in women, it is called ...Read more

 Yes.: I know the package insert says it "has only been proven to work" on the vertex (crown) of the scalp - because clinical trials were conducted on that area, so the fda says the manufacturer cannot claim that it works anywhere else.
 However, in the real world, it works the same way on the frontal scalp as it does on the crown. ...Read more

 Suffer hair loss, no heridity issue...scalp itchy, dandruff.
-All ant-DDF shampoo use, no result...minoxidil useful? should i do blood test or checkup?
+All ant-DDF shampoo use, no result...minoxidil useful?
+Should I do blood test or checkup?

 Itchy scalp: You have over the counter products time to go a doctor usually start with a dermatoligistb ...Read more

 My father and brother have lost hair on scalp.
 I have not yet suffered from hair loss.
-Should i start taking something as a precaution.
+Should I start taking something as a precaution.
 Pills.
 Rogaine.?

 Maybe: If you are to be bald it would be evident by age 23.
 You may not need any thing, but the sooner you start the better the result.
 The pills are more effective but require prescription.
 Some people use both.
 If you do something the benefit goes only to those who use it religeously for many years. ...Read more

-Doubt it.: I doubt very much that either the black spots or the hair loss are due to rogaine -- but i'm not sure what you mean by "black spots".
+Doubt it.: I doubt very much that either the black spots or the hair loss are due to rogaine (minoxidil) -- but I'm not sure what you mean by "black spots".
 Are they little black dots, about the width of a hair shaft?
 If so, you could have a fungus infection.
 Is the hair loss uniform or patchy?
 In short, you should see a dermatologist for a precise diagnosis and proper treatment. ...Read more